 RPTEC Not Growing Like They Should?
 This is What You Might Be Doing Wrong

 Renal proximal tubule epithelial cells (RPTEC) play an essential role within the kidney, functioning to transport waste products into the lumen while simultaneously reabsorbing water, salt, and organic solutes from the glomerular filtrate.
-Characterized by a polarized morphology, these highly specialized cells have been widely studied by researchers wishing to better understand renal drug reabsorption, elimination and toxicity.
+Characterized by a polarized morphology, these highly specialized cells have been widely studied by researchers wishing to better understand renal drug reabsorption, elimination, and toxicity.
 Unfortunately, RPTEC culture can be challenging, with in vitro models often failing to accurately represent the in vivo situation.
 By culturing RPTEC appropriately, in a manner which implements polarization, researchers can more reliably evaluate novel drugs.

-Select a suitable RPTEC line
+Select a the right RPTEC line

 Researchers working with RPTEC use both primary and immortalized cells.
-An advantage of primary cells is that they typically express most proximal tubule transporters, providing more physiologically relevant data, however they have only a finite lifetime and often exhibit high batch variation.
+An advantage of primary cells is that they typically express most proximal tubule transporters, providing more physiologically relevant data, however, they have only a finite lifetime and often exhibit high batch variation.
 Immortalized cells can be grown indefinitely in culture, yet they usually lose key transporters and characteristics over time, casting doubt upon results.
 A further disadvantage of immortalized RPTEC is that many commercially available lines do not demonstrate contact inhibition, a key morphological property.
 This means that they over-grow in culture and are no longer suitable for experimentation.

 At MIMETAS, we use human RPTEC modified with CompoZr® zinc finger nuclease (ZFN) technology to extend cell proliferation.
-These exhibit the combined benefits of primary and immortalized cultures, making them ideally-suited to a wide variety of kidney cell-based assays.
+These exhibit the combined benefits of primary and immortalized cultures, making them ideally suited to a wide variety of kidney cell-based assays.

 Choose a culture method to implement polarization